Our Blog

 • 2014 – Acquisition of Achill Farm in Australia

-• 2022 – Launch of the Oasi Cashmere initiative
+• 2022 – Introduction of the Oasi Cashmere initiative

-With additional programs such as #UseTheExisting and participation in recycling consortia, Zegna is actively promoting the circular economy in the textile industry.
+With further programs such as #UseTheExisting and participation in recycling consortia, Zegna is actively promoting the circular economy in the textile industry.

-Conclusion: Zegna fabrics combine tradition, quality, and technical innovation at the highest level.
-They represent Italian elegance, environmental responsibility, and textile excellence—a combination that is unparalleled.
+Conclusion: The fabrics from the Zegna mill combine tradition, quality, and technical innovation at the highest level.
+They stand for Italian elegance, ecological responsibility, and textile excellence – a combination that is second to none.